josephryan/Hernandez_Ryan_2021_Recoding/03-SATURATION/README.md

 ### divide.pl
 script that creates new directories for simulated data and parses the datasets into separate PHYLIP files within corresponding directories

+### chunkify.pl
+converts simulated datasets to Dayhoff-6 recoded datasets and generates shell scripts to perform maximum-likelihood analyses in RAxML